eclipse-cbi/macos-notarization-service/README.md

 ### Installation

-To download a release and perform verification whether the downloaded artifact has been produced by the project, you use the `download-github-release.sh` script:
+To download a release and perform verification whether the downloaded artifact has been produced by the project, you should use the `download-github-release.sh` script:

 ```bash
 $ ./download-github-release.sh -v 1.2.0